Skip to Content

 A traditional Maltese villa

-If you wish to live in a traditional Maltese house, you need to look away from the hub to the south and southeast.
-Traditional properties with character cost more to purchase due to their exclusivity, but you should also keep in mind all the extra expenses that come with an old property.
+Traditional properties with character cost more to purchase due to their exclusivity, but you should also consider all the extra expenses that come with an old property.

-Old houses in Malta can be up to 400 years old, with surprisingly thick stone walls and a little central courtyard.
-They can usually be found straight off the narrow streets of old towns and villages, so don’t have much outdoor space, but if tastefully renovated they can be lovely homes full of charm and character.
+They can usually be found straight off the narrow streets of old towns and villages, so they don’t have much outdoor space, but if tastefully renovated, they can be lovely homes full of charm and character.

-As well as villas and traditional property, there are also various new developments on offer around the country; most new-builds are located in Special Designated Areas and are normally high profile, prominent developments due to their design, features and amenities.
+Most new-builds are located in Special Designated Areas and are normally high-profile, prominent developments due to their design, features, and amenities.

 Properties in SDAs mostly consist of modern and highly-specced apartments, and as a rule, an SDA will have amenities on site.

-For example, Tigne Point, a development in Sliema, includes a big shopping mall, cafes, offices, 385 apartments and a marina on the nearby Manoel Island.
+For example, Tigne Point, a development in Sliema, includes a big shopping mall, cafes, offices, 385 apartments, and a marina on the nearby Manoel Island.

 Because of their highest specifications and convenient locations, SDAs are very popular with locals as well as with international buyers, forming mixed communities of Maltese and expats of various nationalities.